 To open the terminal select Debug in the Network Connectivity panel under Connection details.

-The dig command tests DNS resolution, and is useful for making sure the hostname of your source is correctly resolved.
+The dig command tests DNS resolution, and can be used to check whether the hostname of your source is being correctly resolved.

 For example, to test if DNS can be resolved to palantir.com, you can use the command dig palantir.com.
 If you see an ANSWER SECTION in the response, the DNS resolution succeeded.